learn-co-curriculum/dsc-polynomial-regression-lab-v2-5/README.md

 ## Create the best plot using polynomials!

-Below, we created a plot with a clearly non-linear shape.
+Here is a plot with a clearly non-linear shape.
+Begin to think about what degree polynomial you believe will fit it best.

-- plot a polynomial function using `PolynomialFeatures` for polynomials up until the second, third and fourth degree.
-- print out the $R^2$ value for each of the three results.
-Draw conclusions with respect to which degree is best.

 ```python